 There are however also many disadvantages, such as

 - Ability to test just applications of the particular programming platform.
-A typical test scenario often contains steps which can not be covered by such a tool, for example starting of the application from CLI or verification of outputs in an editor or a third party application.
-To achieve full test automation additional technologies and/or tools have to be used which increases complexity of the test suite and automation costs.
+A typical test scenario often contains steps which can not be covered by such a tool, for example, starting of the application from CLI or verification of outputs in an editor or a third party application.
+To achieve full test automation, additional technologies and/or tools have to be used, which increases the complexity of the test suite and automation costs.

 - Proprietary platform test tool lock-in.
 When your application gets enhanced with a component implemented using another technology, eventual automation may require to bring in another tool.
 This inevitably increases automation costs as well as test suite complexity.

 - Frequent inability to automate all features supported by the underlying platform.
 For example, many web application test tools can’t handle pages with embedded Flash content or a Java applet.

 - Inability to reveal GUI layout errors such as component overlaps.
 The tool can usually confirm that the component is there and has certain properties, but it has no means to verify whether it is correctly displayed.

 - Upgrade risks.
 Platform upgrades usually require an upgrade of the testing tool as well, which in turn causes compatibility risks, and increases costs.
 Some producers even introduce support of a higher platform version with a significant delay from the platform release, which poses a schedule risk as well.